Brand Names: Zaltrap

 What is ziv-aflibercept (Zaltrap)?

-Ziv-aflibercept is usually given after other medications have been tried without successful treatment.
+Ziv-aflibercept is usually given after other medications did not work or have stopped working.

 Ziv-aflibercept may also be used for purposes not listed in this medication guide.